 1. Turn on the in-camera long exposure noise reduction.

 2. Use denoise algorithms available in all the major editing software and third-party plugins for Photoshop and Lightroom such as Noise Ninja or Topaz Denoise.

-3. Shoot more photos and apply a Multi-Frame Noise Reduction (MFNR) technique.
+3. Shooting more photos and apply a Multi-Frame Noise Reduction (MFNR) technique.

 Number 3 is my personal favourite of the three.
 In a minute, I will explain how MFNR works and why you should give it a try.